armintoepfer/uhu/doc/LIMA.md

 Sequences flanked by *asymmetric* barcodes are still reported, but are not written to BAM.
-By not enforcing only *symmetric* barcode pairs, *lima* gains higher PPV, as your sample might be contaminated and contains unwanted barcode pairs; instead of enforcing one *symmetric* bucket, *lima* rather filters such sequences.
-This is a good indicator for badly prepared libraries.
+By not enforcing only *symmetric* barcode pairs, *lima* gains higher PPV, as your sample might be contaminated and contains unwanted barcode pairs; instead of enforcing one *symmetric* pair, *lima* rather filters such sequences.
+Every *symmetric* library contains few *asymmetric* templates.
+If many *asymmetric* templates are called, your library preparation might be bad.

 ### Why are symmetric hits reported in the default asymmetric mode?
 Even if your sample is labeled *asymmetric*, *symmetric* hits are simply